icegoat9/tinytapeout-test-compiletestlife2/README.md

     * Should be able to divide by wide range of speeds
   * Ask in discord for tt03 clock divider docs (maybe can remove most of what I have)
   * Edit diagram.json to simulate slower input clock in Wokwi
-* Ask in discord about Buffers seen in some peoples' designs (but not in dropdown?) -- any need?
+* Ask in discord about Buffers seen in some peoples' designs (but not in dropdown?) -- use case?

 **Documentation-related:**
 * Ask in discord about error where Wokwi locks up when editing JSON for text labels...